open-telemetry/oteps/text/0080-remove-metric-gauge.md

 ## Trade-offs and mitigations

 Not much is lost to the user from removing Gauge instruments.
-There may be situations where it is undesireable to be interrupted by the Metric SDK in order to execute an Observer callback--situations where Observer semantics are correct but a synchronous API is more acceptable.
+There may be situations where it is undesirable to be interrupted by the Metric SDK in order to execute an Observer callback--situations where Observer semantics are correct but a synchronous API is more acceptable.
 These cases can be addressed by Observer instruments